MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/06-content-understanding.md

     ![Screenshot of the test analzyer page with the result tab highlighted.](./media/content-understanding/test-analyzer-result.png)

 1. The Content Understanding service should have correctly identified the text that corresponds to the fields in the schema.
 If it had not done so, you could use the *Label data* page to upload another sample form and explicitly identify the correct text for each field.
-When you are satisfied with how well the analyzer is able to detect the data in the invoice, select the **Build Analyzer** tab.
+When you are satisfied with how well the analyzer is able to detect the data in the invoice, select the **Analyzer list** tab.

 #### Build your analyzer

 Now that you have trained a model to extract fields from your sample invoice, you can build an analyzer to use with similar forms.
 By building an analyzer, you can deploy the model and use it to automate other invoice tasks.

-1. In the *Build Analyzer* tab, select **+ Build Analyzer**.
+1. In the *Analyzer list* tab, select **+ Build Analyzer**.
 Enter the following:
     - **Name**: `invoice-analyzer`
     - **Description**: `An invoice analyzer`